pavoldanis/este/Readme.md

 ### More Information

+`node run app` options are described in `assets/js/dev/run.coffee`.

-The application defines structure, feature-based namespacing, template behaviour, custom events, and compilation, all in one compact location.
+The app examples defines structure, feature-based namespacing, template behaviour, custom events, and compilation, all in one compact location.

 We're actively working on a mobile version for ShopMVC on this stack, which should give greater clarity by means of example.
-In the meantime, take a look at the  `assets/js/*` namespace.
+In the meantime, take a look at the `assets/js/*` namespaces and `assets/js/este/demos/` demos.

-Node run options described in `assets/js/dev/run.coffee`.

 ### Coming Soon